Gozleme | Turkish Spinach and Feta Flatbread

 What kind of cheese to use

-I used an imported good quality of sheep milk Feta and it had a very strong flavor.
-I am not a big feta cheese fan and when making it otherwise, would happily swap it with another less stronger flavor cheese.
+I used an imported good-quality sheep milk Feta, and it had a very strong flavor.
+I am not a big feta cheese fan, and when making it otherwise, would happily swap it with another stronger-flavored cheese.

 gozleme flatbread slice held in hand